0xced/XCDYouTubeKit/README.md

 ## Requirements

-- Runs on iOS 7.0 and later
+- Runs on iOS 8.0 and later
-- Runs on OS X 10.9 and later
+- Runs on macOS 10.9 and later
+- Runs on tvOS 9.0 and later

 ## Warning